nunuhara/xsystem4/src/tools/README.md

 should contain a list of `#include "..."` directives which will stitch the full dump back together when rebuilding with exbuild.

-On Windows, the -s,--split option produces garbled filenames due to encoding issues.
-If you want, you can rename the files to something memorable so long as the names contain only ASCII characters and you make sure to change the `#include` directives in out.x accordingly.

 Known Limitations/Bugs
 ----------------------